acmeair/acmeair-nodejs/README.md

 * Monolithic
 * Micro-Service

-Use authService=<host name:port> to point to the autentication micro-service.
+Use authService=/<host name:port/> to point to the autentication micro-service.

 ## How to get started